himanshuraj0732/ATM-Simulation-Python-JSON-/README.md

-🏦 Banking System (Python + JSON)
+🏦 Banking System

-This is a simple Banking System made with Python.
+A simple banking system made with Python and JSON.
-It lets you check balance, deposit money, and withdraw money.
+It allows you to check balance, deposit money, and withdraw money.
-The balance is saved in a file called bank.json, so it doesn’t reset when you close the program.
+The balance is saved in a JSON file so it does not reset after closing the program.

 Features